-- Set up of general loan loss provisions in correlation with the estimated expected losses for all credit portfolio, as well as specific loan loss provisions for high risk or defaulted exposures; - Capital allocation for credit risk unexpected losses in accordance with the regulatory and UniCredit Group regulations; - Regular monitoring of the credit risk profile of the Bank in order to ensure compliance within the tolerance limits defined in accordance with the risk management strategy and the Bank risk appetite.
+- Strict evaluation of debtors creditworthiness and of loan applications; - Continuous monitoring of the exposures in order to identify any changes that may affect negative the overall risk status or generate the breach of risk limits set out by the internal procedures; - Set up of general loan loss provisions in correlation with the estimated expected losses for all credit portfolio, as well as specific loan loss provisions for high risk or defaulted exposures; - Capital allocation for credit risk unexpected losses in accordance with the regulatory and UniCredit Group regulations; - Regular monitoring of the credit risk profile of the Bank in order to ensure compliance within the tolerance limits defined in accordance with the risk management strategy and the Bank risk appetite.

-In respect of the assurance of prudent management for credit counterparty risk, the Bank deals with adequate ranking international banks following based on specific assessment criteria and strict internal rules.
-There are certain limits for the transactions with other banks, related to deposits and foreign currency exchange.
+In respect of the assurance of prudent management for credit counterparty risk, the Bank deals with adequate ranking international banks based on the specific assessment criteria and strict internal rules.
+Therefore specific limits are set up for transactions with other banks, related to deposits and foreign currency exchange.